 The Denver steak embodies the ingenuity of modern culinary arts, transforming a previously overlooked cut into a centerpiece of gourmet cuisine.
 Its journey from obscurity to acclaim is a testament to the endless possibilities within the world of beef cuts, inviting both chefs and home cooks to explore its rich flavors and versatile cooking methods.

-Where to stay in denver?
+Ask HotBot: What to do in denver?

 Denver, Colorado's capital, offers a rich tapestry of neighborhoods, each with its own unique flair and charm.
 Whether you're in town for business, leisure, or adventure, Denver's varied accommodations cater to every kind of traveler.
 Here's a detailed guide to help you decide where to stay in this vibrant city.